 Hubl is a unique scripting language Hubspot requires you to use when pulling in the dynamic content.
 That means the developers and designers need to learn a new coding language while working with the platform.

 As it was mentioned, Hubspot CMS is a closed-source with the own scripting language.
-The back-end systems like CRM, ERP, billing or other tools or solutions couldn’t be connected to the sources behind Hubspot, and that can create some challenges.
+The back-end systems like CRM, ERP, billing, or other tools or solutions couldn’t be connected to the sources behind Hubspot, and that can create some challenges.

-With all in-bounded tools provided (Marketing, Sales Hub) Hubspot CMS is a strong platform which can be a great solution for the smaller and mid-size companies.
+With all in-bounded tools provided (Marketing, Sales Hub) Hubspot CMS is a strong platform that can be a great solution for the smaller and mid-size companies.
 But due to closed Hubspot architecture, this software has limitations that can affect the following growth of the business.

 How to Migrate the Content from Hubspot to WordPress

-Now it’s a high time to go through the Hubspot to WordPress migration process in detail.
+Now it’s high time to go through the Hubspot to WordPress migration process in detail.
 CMS2CMS, the automated forum and website migration service, offers you a super-fast and safe way of fully automated transfer.

 Sign up with CMS2CMS or log in to your existing account.
 You can also sign in via your Facebook or Google profile.